 When I was sixteen, Mom fell in love with Tom, a man I found abhorrent.
 Within a year, she had married him and moved my brother and I to suburban New Jersey.
-The move was a secondary shock but no less appalling to me than the man who'd planted its seed.
-Being a New Yorker was the only part of my identity that had managed to stay in place during the first sixteen years of my life.
 Sadly for my mother, and perhaps for my brother, Tom died within eight months of the marriage.
 For me, it was not sad, it was something else.
 An incredibly bitter victory?
 I was old enough to understand that I was susceptible to emotional damage if I harbored any magical beliefs about the role of my own hatred in my stepfather's untimely death, but I was also too young to understand the part of my soul where the darkest thoughts festered and grew.

-What I did know about myself was that I wanted to be a writer.
-It was just about all I knew.
-This dream might have been the product of listening to all that typing behind the bedroom door, or of hearing my father read aloud from the Just So Stories and Winnie the Pooh, or of reading Harriet the Spy to myself when I was eight.
+All I really did know about myself was that I wanted to be a writer.
+That dream might have been the product of listening to all that typing behind the bedroom door, or of hearing my father read aloud from the Just So Stories and Winnie the Pooh, or of reading Harriet the Spy to myself when I was eight.
 Sometime in high school, however, I realized that being a writer and making a living were incompatible.
 This may have coincided with the arrival of Tom, whose industrial engineering business in the fetid New Jersey meadowlands my mother had expected to support us.
-Or maybe I came to this realization after Tom died, when my mother opened Barbara Eclectic, a suburban clothing boutique.
-Running the store was the first job since writing the book that she had been able to stick with, and she stuck with it for fifteen years.
-It paid for her retirement, ultimately.
-Well, that, my dead stepfather's legacy, and a few smart real estate transactions.
+Or maybe I came to this realization after Tom died, when my mother opened Barbara Eclectic, a suburban clothing boutique—selling clothes seemed to me like a terrible step down in life for my brilliant, eccentric mother (and for me, when I worked there that first summer).

 Anyway, after a few years of trying to find my way through the lower depths of publishing (typing mailing labels for review copies, proofreading, something called "traffic,") I decided to go to film school.
 This was a highly rational choice, I thought.
 I was going to learn a trade: screenwriting.
 Screenwriters got paid.
 There was even a union, or was it a guild?
 Anyway, there were pensions and work rules and benefits.

 I got myself a Honda Civic, a secretarial job at Disney, a desktop computer, and tried really hard to become a screenwriter.
-It didn't work.
-Luckily, just as despair was beginning to kick in, a professor of mine from film school asked me to try to write an episode of Knots Landing, then in its death throes after twelve seasons of prime time.
-John, with whom I had studied screenwriting at Columbia, and who was, himself, a Dickens scholar, had taken over the writing of the show.
-The staff I joined shortly thereafter consisted of John, Don and Jim, a novelist and a playwright—both friends and peers of John's, and Lisa, who was a "real" hour drama writer.
-She kept us from turning every storyline into a pastiche of great books, opera plots, and not-so-great movies from the fifties, although that was definitely the fun part.
+(I think William Goldman once said something like ‘the worst thing that can happen to a young writer in Hollywood is hope.’)
+Luckily, just as despair was beginning to kick in, John Romano, a former professor of mine from film school, asked me to write an episode of Knots Landing—John, a Dickens scholar as well as an accomplished screenwriter, had taken over the writing of the show.
+The staff I joined shortly thereafter also included a novelist and a playwright—both friends and peers of John's—and Lisa Seidman, a "real" TV writer, who kept us from turning every storyline into a pastiche of great books, opera plots, and not-so-great movies from the fifties, although that was definitely the fun part.
 Well, that and making all that money.
 TV writers make a ridiculous amount of money.
-Unfortunately, I got fired after six months—along with John and Don.
-But now I had hope, which is the worst thing that can happen to anyone in Hollywood.
+Unfortunately, I got fired after six months—along with everyone else but Lisa.

 It took another five years in Los Angeles to get me fully over my hopes.
 Even though I was more or less reliving my mother's itinerant work life throughout those years, my successful avoidance of marriage and children meant I was still keeping my word to whoever it was I'd promised all that.
-Myself?
-Anyway, as the belief that I would one day sell one of my scripts ceased to lead me astray, I found myself writing for a small company that produced training materials for corporate clients.
-Had these materials been films, they would have been called "industrials" but they were CD-ROMs so they were called "new media."
-That shift was a very lucky break.
-It got me through the rest of the decade and the first draft of "What to Keep."
-By then, "new media" meant "the Internet" and I was writing style guides, on-line help, and where-to-click instructions for huge corporations willing to pay ridiculously inflated prices for skills like mine—skills they otherwise valued not in the least.
-A consulting company of the sort now understood to have been a product of "the bubble" paid for my relocation to New York in 1999.
-When they laid me off in July of 2001, I fought for the financial settlement that enabled me to finish writing the book.
+Anyway, as the belief that I would one day get one of my scripts made faded, I found myself writing for a small company that produced training materials for corporate clients.
+Had these materials been films, they would have been called "industrials" (shameful) but they were CD-ROMs so they were called "new media."
+That was a very lucky break for me—it got me through the rest of the decade and the first draft of "What to Keep."
+By then, "new media" had come to mean "the Internet" and I was writing style guides, “content strategies,” and where-to-click instructions for huge corporations willing to pay ridiculously inflated prices for skills like mine—skills they otherwise valued not in the least.
+I got a job with one of those internet bubble companies, which paid for my relocation to New York in 1999 and laid me off in July of 2001.